-The mission of our school is to provide high quality education aimed at nurturing the development of the "total child" concept, while emphasising a solid foundation in the basic subject areas.
+The mission of our British curriculum school in Dubai is to provide high quality education aimed at nurturing the development of the "total child" concept, while emphasising a solid foundation in the basic subject areas.

 Broadly based on the National Curriculum of England, these subjects are introduced mainly through topics on a cross curricular basis.
 For effective teaching and learning, a wide variety of teaching styles are used.

 To facilitate this, children are taught as a whole class, individually or in groups.
 Depending on the type of work to be covered, these groups are linked by ability, personality, or other criteria.

 - To offer a broad, balanced, challenging British curriculum, as well as fulfilling the National Curriculum, develops confidence, aesthetic awareness, sense of fair-play, sound moral values and self-esteem.

 - To provide first hand experiences that encourage the pupil to question, investigate and seek solutions.

 - To develop a home/school partnership as a basis for successful education in which the parents share responsibilities with the school and play a major part as co-educators of their child.

 - To develop the child's confidence, self-knowledge, skills and attitudes towards learning which will enable him/her to grow towards being a caring, responsible member of the wider community.

 - To enhance our pupils' awareness and appreciation of cultures, including their own.

 Students will be educated to the highest standards in a warm, friendly, secure and conservative environment.
 The environmental conditions to learning are further achieved by the school's healthy and balanced emphasis on discipline and fostering respect by all, for all.